infinum/frontend-handbook/Assets.md

 #### a. `src/assets/icons`

-We should add an icon in this folder if the icon uses only one color and will be used as an icon in buttons/dropdowns/... such as `StarIcon`, `ChevronIcon`, etc. One last change needed before we add it to the codebase is to change the `fill` color to `currentColor`.
-This way, a developer can use any color with a simple `color: ${someColor}` style in CSS.
+We should add an icon to this folder if it uses only one color and will be used in components like buttons and dropdowns.
+The `fill` property of the icon source should be changed to `currentColor`.
+This way its color can be changed by setting the `color: ${someColor}` style in CSS.

 Example in code: